When considering different branded boxes for your product packaging, the amount of options may cause choice paralysis.

 - Litho laminating prints a layer of paper is glued to the packaging

 One major benefit of digital printing is the short prep time,but since it prints line by line, it does take longer.
-For that reason, digital printing is more suited for comparatively small quantities of branded boxes, which can range between 10-2000 units.
+For that reason, it is more suited for comparatively small quantities of branded boxes, which can range between 10-2000 units.

 5 reasons to choose digital printing